IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 ## Reusing View Controllers

 After putting in the work to decouple our View Controllers, how we can leverage this new pattern in our app?
-Lets look at how we might reuse our friends list to select a friend to use when creating a new message.
+Let's look at how we might reuse our friends list to select a friend to use when creating a new message.

 You can think of the Containers as the things that provide _context_ or _meaning_ to a View Controllers actions.
 Our existing `FriendListNavigationController` translates our `selectedFriend` action into showing a friends details on the current stack.
 The context here being the 'friends tab'.

-For this feature we have a new context, so lets create a new Container to deal with it:
+For this feature we have a new context, so let's create a new Container to deal with it:

 ```swift
 class NewMessageNavigationController: UINavigationController {